mfurqaan31/PDF-tools_gui/README.md

 in this split_pdf code if there is invalid range it makes the folder so fix that also.

 Do this quickly

+check the following:

+if no pdf selected it must exit

+if pdf is encrypted it must quit